How to become a marketing manager

 So how can you know if this exciting career is really for you?
 And most importantly, how can you begin a marketing manager career?
 This article will discuss the how and why of becoming a marketing manager and outline the steps you should take to make this your career.

 Why become a marketing manager?

 As we mentioned above, there are plenty of great reasons to consider becoming a marketing manager.
 There's the potential to earn a high salary of course — a salary range of $90k to $130k in fact — but choosing this career for the money alone won't get you anywhere.
 Luckily, there are far more upsides to consider when it comes to a career in marketing.

 Marketing is a truly diverse field.
 Because it is such an essential part of any good business strategy, there are many different types of companies and organizations you'll be qualified to work for.
 What's more, most marketing professionals will tell you that no two workdays are the same.
 The role of a marketing manager can encompass a varied range of tasks and responsibilities depending on the size of the company and the industry you work in.

 Marketing managers need a specific skill set.
 That includes soft skills such as communication, organization and planning, creativity, and attention to detail, to name a few.

 As you can see, these are skills that are highly sought after in most professional fields.
 So by becoming a marketing manager, you're giving yourself the tools to work almost anywhere and the opportunity to pursue a whole range of career avenues.

 As the term 'manager' would suggest, this job involves managing, overseeing, and leading a marketing team or department within a company.
+As such, leadership skills are important to emphasize as well.
 If you enjoy taking charge of a situation and thrive on responsibility, then marketing manager could be a rewarding career path.

 So what are the education requirements?